 Back to Blog

-TypeScript Branded Types: Nominal Typing, Type-Safe IDs, and Newtype Patterns
+TypeScript Branded Types: Nominal Typing, Type-Safe IDs

 Implement TypeScript branded types for nominal typing: branded primitives for type-safe IDs, currency amounts, and validated strings.
 Newtype pattern, runtime validation with Zod, and practical production patterns.